Calling All Presenters….

 PROTOCOL

 If you’ve got the word ‘Protocol’ in your presentation, there’s a strong probability that it is part of the phrase ‘Turin Protocol.’
 Well, this may surprise you, but check it out.
 There never was a ‘Turin Protocol,’ so don’t waste your breath pretending that it was ‘violated.’
 You can’t violate something which doesn’t exist.
-There was a conference in Turin in 1986, and various criteria were discussed, but nothing formal came of it.
-Some of the criteria were eventually adopted, and some rejected.
+There was a conference in Turin in 1986, and various criteria were discussed, and a sort of ‘statement of intent’ issued, after which some of the criteria were eventually adopted, and some rejected.
 There was a protocol for the radiocarbon tests, and it was infringed, which you might like to go into, but the moment you invoke the ‘Turin Protocol,’ you lose credibility.

 QUAD